Why Effective Design Is Like A Good Joke

 Ever heard a joke that flopped because the timing was off?
-You know, the kind that makes you roll your eyes rather than laugh.
 Well, design works in much the same way.
 A design without the right timing can feel just as awkward.
 Whether it’s a website, app, or brand experience, timing is everything and here’s why.

 The Comedy-Design Connection